ivangfr/axon-springboot-websocket/README.md

       ```
       ./stop-apps.sh
       ```
-- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `axon-springboot-websocket` root folder, run the command below
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `axon-springboot-websocket` root folder, run the command below
   ```
-  docker-compose down -v
+  docker compose down -v
   ```

 ## Cleanup